 My God, last week was awful, not only with the Boston Marathon bombings, but also the fertilizer plant explosion in Texas and the earthquake in China.
 A heartbreaking week….

 My right eye has cleared enough that I can work at the computer for short time periods, so it’s time for me to get Chapter 3 up from Cubicles, Blood, and Magic.
-If you missed the earlier chapters, click here.
 This Tuesday we start with Dorelai suffering from poisoning.
 What follows is the entire third chapter from this contemporary fantasy novel.
 (This is a PG-13 book.)

 Take care of yourselves this week.
 Stay safe.